What should I tell my child?

-Re-assure your child that visiting a psychologist is common, fun and rewarding.
+Reassure your child that visiting a psychologist is common, rewarding, and fun!

 You will very likely have met your psychologist without your child, so you should take the chance to ask any specific questions during the parent session.
 Below is more information about how to approach the subject with children of different ages.